PennyLaneAI/pennylane/doc/introduction/circuits.rst

 -------------------

-A more convenient---and in fact the recommended---way for creating QNodes is the provided quantum node decorator.
-This decorator converts a quantum function containing PennyLane quantum operations to a :class:`~.pennylane.QNode` that will run on a quantum device.
+A more convenient---and in fact the recommended---way for creating QNodes is the provided ``qnode`` decorator.
+This decorator converts a Python function containing PennyLane quantum operations to a :class:`~.pennylane.QNode` circuit that will run on a quantum device.

 .. note::
     The decorator completely replaces the Python-based quantum function with